 Choosing an App or Device

-One thing’s for certain: We’re not hurting for a lack of options when it comes to tracking technology.
-With choice, though, can easily come indecision.
+One thing’s for certain: there’s no shortage of options when it comes to tracking technology.
+However, this bounty of choices can lead to indecision.
 Here are some things to consider when you’re looking for a fitness tracker:

 What information do you need?
 If you’re simply looking to track the number of steps you take each day, an inexpensive pedometer should do the trick.
 But if you’re also interested in how often and how intensely you move – or even details like your mood or sleeping patterns – a more advanced device might be up your alley.
 Some track REM, light and deep sleep periods, which gives you a detailed look not only at how long you’re resting, but also the quality of sleep you’re getting during that time.

 What are you comfortable wearing?
 Some gadgets fit around your wrist or upper arm, while others can be placed in your pocket or clipped to your clothing or bra strap.
 It’s helpful to think about what will be most comfortable and realistic for you, given your exercise habits and whether or not you want your device to be visible.